 Meet Dr Megan Downie, Associate Director, Government Affairs at Gilead Sciences!
 Here she talks about her career from lab bench to policy to industry, and how each role has a positive impact on people’s health, every day.

 In exciting news, Megan will be one of the table mentors at the Canberra edition of our upcoming Careers Transition breakfast!
-You can purchase a ticket for this in-person event in Sydney and Canberra (or both!)
+You can purchase your ticket for this in-person event here

 What is your current role and how did you get to be there?